jeremie1207/extract-contact-information/README.md

 ## 📌 Project Overview

-The goal of this project is to build a CLI tool that accepts a URL, downloads the corresponding web page, extracts its textual content, searches for contact information, and saves the results to an output file.
+The goal of this project is to build a CLI tool that accepts a URL, downloads the corresponding web page, extracts its textual content, searches for contact information, and saves the results to an output.

 The project is inspired by the classic "Phone Number and Email Address Extractor" automation project, but instead of reading text from the clipboard, this version works directly with web pages.